 JOIN OUR VIRTUAL GROUP TO DEMAND EQUALITY AND DRIVE PROGRESS IN HIV ON THE TOPICS THAT MATTER TO YOU

-Join our virtual group to demand equality and drive progress
+Join our group to demand equality and drive progress

 in HIV on the topics that matter to you

 We need your voice to make us speak louder.
 The HIV Activists Network allows you to add your voice to our movement—enabling us all to fight harder for the rights of people affected by HIV and drive improvements in HIV education, prevention and testing.

 Being a member involves taking quick, simple e-campaign actions to challenge injustice.
 NAT identifies current issues, contacts you with background information and resources, tells you what you can do, and you take action on as much or as little as you like.

 We select the current issues by doing our own research, listening to people living with HIV and talking to our partner organisations.
 This ensures that we are tackling the issues that matter the most.

 Yes!
 Anyone living in the UK with the desire to bring about change can join.
 We’ll give you all the information and support you need to take action.